sagamore/sagamore.github.io/_team/Bella-Liu.md

 ---
-name: Bella Liu
+name: Alexey Tyurin
-image: images/team/bella_liu.jpg
+image: images/team/Alexey_Tyurin.jpg
 position: Analyst
-description: "<p>Fund analytics and diligence.
-Prior to Sagamore Investments, she was an analyst at Copal Partners where she was involved in company analysis and valuation. </p><p>She received a BA in Economics from Beijing Foreign Studies University and an MSc in Investment Management from Cass Business School, London City University.</p>"
+description: "<p>Alexey works on investment analytics and research in the Hong Kong office.</p><p>Alexey graduated with a Bachelor of Economics and Finance with a minor in French from The University of Hong Kong.
+After graduation, he spent a year studying Mandarin at Fudan University in Shanghai.
+Alexey is also fluent in Russian and French.</p>"
 facebook_url: null
 twitter_url: null
 google_url: null
 sort: "6"
 published: true
-title: Bella Liu
+title: Alexey Tyurin
 ---